-Triennial Progress Assessments
+Triennial Assessments

-At least once every three years, the District will evaluate compliance with the wellness policy to assess the implementation of the policy and include:
+At least once every three years, the District will assess its compliance with this wellness policy.
+The triennial assessment will measure the implementation of this wellness policy, and include an assessment of:

-- The extent to which schools under the jurisdiction of the District are in compliance with the wellness policy; - The extent to which the District's wellness policy compares to the Alliance for a Healthier Generation's model wellness policy; and - A description of the progress made in attaining the goals of the District's wellness policy.
+- a) The extent to which schools in the District are in compliance with this wellness policy; - b) The extent to which this wellness policy compares to model local school wellness policies; and - c) A description of the progress made in attaining the goals of this wellness policy.